 The year head will investigate and deal with the incident in accordance with the school’s Code of Discipline.

-A serious bullying incident will be referred immediately to the Principal or Deputy-principal.
+A serious bullying incident will be referred to the Principal or Deputy-principal.
+The expertise of outside agencies may be sought where needed.

-Parents/guardians of victims and bullies will be informed by the Principal or Deputy-principal at the earliest opportunity to allow for discussion of the matter.
+Parents/guardians of victims and bullies will be informed by the year head/ HSCL coordinator at the earliest opportunity to allow for discussion of the matter.

-Non-teaching staff members are encouraged to report any incidents of bullying behaviour witnessed by them.
-Bullying record forms will be available in the staffroom.
+Non-teaching staff members are encouraged to report any incidents of bullying behaviour witnessed by them. .

 Procedures for Investigating and Dealing with Bullying Behaviour